Air Pollution Control Program

 Check your air quality before you go out.
-Schedule outdoor activities and yard work in the mornings, particularly if AQI is forecasted to reach orange or red levels.
+Schedule outdoor activities and yard work in the mornings, particularly if the Air Quality Index is forecasted to reach orange or red levels.
 You may also check the National Weather Service Air Quality Forecast Guidance.

 Don't top off!
 Refuel your vehicle in the early morning or evening.

 Did you know that recycling reduces carbon pollution?
 EPA estimates that our current national recycling efforts reduce carbon pollution by 49.9 million metric tons of carbon, which is equivalent to the annual carbon pollution from 39.6 million passenger cars!

 Still, there's more to do.
 Recycling in your home helps conserve energy and cut carbon pollution.
 Calculate how much energy you save when you recycle here: http://www.epa.gov/wastes/conserve/tools/iwarm/.

 Install a programmable thermostat: Cooling and heating your home accounts for almost half of your energy bill – about $1,000 a year!
 One of the easiest ways you can save energy in your home and help reduce carbon pollution is by installing a programmable thermostat.
 For example:

 - Set your thermostat for 78 degrees during the summer (or 68 degrees during winter) when you are awake and at home.

 - Decide on at least an 8 hour period per day when you can set your thermostat 10 − 15 degrees warmer during the summer (or 10 − 15 degrees cooler during the winter).